aA-devHub/devhub/README.md

 [Live](https://getdevhub.herokuapp.com/)

 ## `About`
 Devhub is a professional networking site for developers, empowering them to beautifully showcase their portfolios, connect with other developers, and be scouted for professional opportunities.
-Devhub was a collaborative effort, built by [Ori Ravid](https://github.com/oriravid), [Noah Peart](https://github.com/nverno), [Will Wang](https://github.com/YizheWill), and [Kevin Bastoul](https://github.com/kaycbas).
+This project was a collaborative effort, built by [Ori Ravid](https://github.com/oriravid), [Noah Peart](https://github.com/nverno), [Will Wang](https://github.com/YizheWill), and [Kevin Bastoul](https://github.com/kaycbas).

 ## `Technologies`
 ### Frontend